damato-design/blog/src/posts/choose-your-destiny.md

 - **Tab stop**: An area of the interface which is focused by the `Tab` key where additional actions can occur.
 Links and text input fields are clear tab stop examples, but entire lists of options can also be defined as a single tab stop.
 The area that should be identified as a tab stop is achieved through accessibility best practices for an experience.
 - **Roving tabindex**: A technique to show focus on an element without the use of the `Tab` key.
 This is done by toggling the `tabIndex` of interactive elements.
 One element in the list will receive a `tabIndex="0"`, while the rest receive `tabIndex="-1"`.
 This allows the user to re-enter the area using the `Tab` key and return focus back to the previously focused element.
 [Here's a video explaining the technique by Rob Dodson](https://www.youtube.com/watch?v=uCIC2LNt0bk&t=6s).

+{% aside %}
+### Accessibility is not easy

+There's a great deal of nuance when attempting to make options accessible.
+While the w3 attempts to provide [guidance on best practices](https://www.w3.org/WAI/ARIA/apg/patterns/), achieving intended results can be challenging.
+For example, [the guidelines claim](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#x6-6-2-managing-focus-in-composites-using-aria-activedescendant) the following:

+> If a component container has an ARIA role that supports the `aria-activedescendant` property, it is not necessary to manipulate the tabindex attribute and move DOM focus among focusable elements within the container.

+However, [testing completed by Zell Liew](https://zellwk.com/blog/element-focus-vs-aria-activedescendant/) concluded that `aria-activedescendant` is not well supported for assistive technologies.
+It's important to put your best efforts toward marking the options for visibiity to all users and their methods of interaction.

+{% endaside %}

 ## Instant gratification

 One of the attributes of making a selection is the immediate result of the interaction.
 Patterns that show new content based on the selection are commonly immediate.
 For example, navigational menus which redirect to new content should be instant.
 Buttons that update state like deleting a row of data are also expected to happen quickly.